 When two cuisines meet, the most incredible combinations are discovered.
 Serve Greek tzatziki with Middle Eastern spicy lamb pastries, chickpea and eggplant rice, or with the traditional slow-cooked lamb shoulder roast.

 I learned this authentic traditional dip from an amazing chef in Rhodes.
 Yanni’s passion for food came from his grandmother.
-He grew up surrounded by food.
-His Yiayia and mum often cooked for friends and family.
-Together with his wife, they own a Taverna Paraga in Rhodes, Greece where mainly the locals get together to enjoy home-cooked meals.
-Authentic Greek Tzatziki is one of the many recipes I learned from him.
+He grew up surrounded by food as his Yiayia and mum often cooked for friends and family.
+Together with his wife, they own Taverna Paraga in Rhodes, Greece, where mainly the locals get together to enjoy home-cooked meals.
+Authentic Greek tzatziki is one of the many recipes I learned from him.

 - 3 cloves garlic crushed

 - 1 teaspoon white vinegar

 - 1 medium Lebanese cucumber

 - ½ teaspoon dried mint